 Expat community

-The country offers an excellent quality of life, with living costs that are affordable compared to other Western European nations.
+The country offers an excellent quality of life, with affordable living costs compared to other Western European nations.
 Spain has a strong internet infrastructure and a variety of coworking spaces that could offer free wifi.
 The focus on work-life balance and the relaxed lifestyle make it a popular choice for those seeking a slower pace of life alongside their professional activities.

 7. Germany